 Does Data Drive Your CFO’s Financial Decisions?

 Instinct and data aren’t typically words that we associate with one another.
-However, a strategic CFO understands how data affects their instinct.
+However, a strategic CFO understands how financial analysis affects their instinct.
 They don’t rely on simple number crunching to uncover initiatives.

 Is Your Financial Strategy Focused On Agility?

 Strategic CFOs don’t focus on business-as-usual initiatives.
-They are constantly dedicated to modifying operations to fit within the changing business landscape.
+They are constantly dedicated to modifying operations to fit within the changing business landscape, mastering both strategic and operational finance.
 Your company’s operational structure might work today, but strategic CFOs understand when to change direction.
 They also understand how to implement these operational changes efficiently.

 Change is never easy, especially when you’re trying to change the way an entire company operates.
 Strategic CFOs understand their KPIs inside-out.
 They also understand how to identify new KPIs when your company’s financial strategy shifts.

-Conclusion- What Is the Difference Between an Operational CFO and a Strategic CFO?
+Understanding the Difference Between an Operational CFO and a Strategic CFO

-The difference between an operational and strategic CFO comes down to a few simple factors.
+The difference between an operational chief financial officer and a strategic chief financial officer comes down to a few simple factors.
 Operational CFOs are more concerned with the past and the present, including how a company’s current operations affect its bottom line.
 Strategic CFOs care more about the long-term financial viability of your company.
 In essence, strategic CFOs are more forward-thinking than operational CFOs.

 However, this does not mean that your company doesn’t need operational expertise.
 The best type of CFO is the one who combines both operational prowess with innovative strategies.
 At Fully Accountable, our team of financial professionals can help you uncover what type of CFO you need most.
 Whether your business needs a solution as simple as a controller, or one more in-depth, such as a fractional CFO, we’re here to help.